Dental Professionals Click Here!

 Testing meters can evaluate your mouth chemistry and determine its potential for causing tooth decay.

-• Rinses containing a safe dilution of sodium hypochlorite solution that can kill bacteria and raise pH (lower acidity) in those individuals found to have high acid producing bacteria levels.
-Other products are available that are designed to balance an acidic mouth and keep the pH neutral and encourage more normal bacteria.
+• Rinses containing a safe dilution of sodium hypochlorite solution that can kill bacteria and lower acidity (raise pH).
+Other products are available that are designed to balance an acidic mouth (keep the pH neutral) and encourage more normal bacteria.

-• Rinses containing chlorhexidine, an antibacterial agent that has been used for eons to reduce bacteria, to disrupt their influence, and to lower the counts of those causing disease.
+• Rinses containing chlorhexidine, an antibacterial agent, are used to reduce bacterial counts, thereby disrupting their influence and ability to cause disease.

-• Fluoride containing rinses to strengthen enamel surfaces making them more resistant to decay while encouraging re-mineralization.
+• Fluoride containing products strengthen enamel surfaces making them more resistant to decay while encouraging re-mineralization.

-• Xylitol, a natural sugar alcohol used for years as a sweetener and alternative to sucrose (table sugar), is known to disrupt the ability of acid-producing bacteria to thrive and attach to teeth.
-Xylitol is available in a rinse, spray, chewing gum, as well a breath-mint.
+• Xylitol, a natural “sugar alcohol” used for years as a sweetener and alternative to sucrose (table sugar), is known to disrupt the ability of acid-producing bacteria to thrive and attach to teeth.
+Xylitol is available in a rinse, spray, chewing gum, as well as breath-mints.

-Based on known science, a CAMBRA dental professional can quickly and easily assess your risk and recommend appropriate measures that you should try at home as part of your daily oral/dental health regimen.
-The old “drill it and fill it,” “one-size fits all” approach to the treatment of tooth decay is no longer appropriate.
-It does not change the conditions that lead to the disease in the first place nor does it change your risk of infection.
+Based on known science, a Caries Management By Risk Assessment (CAMBRA) dental professional can quickly and easily assess your risk and recommend appropriate measures that you should try as part of your daily oral/dental health regimen.

-Finally, it's about partnership.
-Your relationship with your dental office team is based on both a scientific approach as well as caring health professionals who have your best interest at heart.
-Working together, they will ensure that dental decay is a disease of your past so that you can enjoy a lifetime of good oral and dental health.
+Finally, it’s about partnership.
+Your relationship with your dental office team is based on both a scientific approach as well as caring health professionals who working together will ensure dental decay is a disease of your past.

 by dental health care professionals for the education and well-being of you, the general public.